-AEMO responses to projected LRCAEMO's response to projected LRC identified in MT PASA may be to take direct action in the form of directions - for example, directing a Generator to reschedule an outage - or using the reliability and emergency reserve trader (RERT).
-The RERT can only be used if the expected reserve shortfall is within the next nine months.
-AEMO's RERT role is scheduled to expire on 30 June 2016.
-RERT.
+AEMO's response to projected LRC identified in MT PASA may be to take direct action in the form of directions - for example, directing a Generator to reschedule an outage - or using the RERT.
 The RERT currently allows AEMO to contract for reserves up to nine months ahead of a period where reserves are projected to be insufficient to meet the reliability standard (known as a projected reserve shortfall).
 AEMO is able to dispatch these reserves to manage power system reliability and, where practicable, security.
 From 1 November 2017, this period will reduce to ten weeks as the AEMC seeks to minimise the market distortionary effects of the RERT.